Homeowner guide

 Can my HOA deny my service animal or emotional support animal?

 No — under the Fair Housing Act, HOAs must allow service animals and emotional support animals as reasonable accommodations for disabilities, even in communities with no-pet policies.
+The HOA may request documentation from a medical provider, but cannot require specific credentials or certifications.

 How long does a HUD Fair Housing investigation take?

 HUD aims to complete investigations within 100 days, though complex cases take longer.
 During investigation, HUD may attempt conciliation — a negotiated settlement.
-If conciliation fails and HUD finds probable cause, the case proceeds to a HUD administrative hearing or federal court.
+If conciliation fails and HUD finds probable cause, the case proceeds to either a HUD administrative hearing or federal district court.

 Fight your HOA — start free